 Travel fleece and a waterproof top

-If you are comfortable in them, leggings work very well
+If you are comfortable wearing them, leggings work very well

 Numbers and Colors